 Copyright AssignmentThis Copyright Assignment may be used where an individual author, organization, or corporate entity is assigning their/its rights in and to a work of authorship to another person, organization, or corporate entity.
-Customizable and ready to use in less than 10 minutes.

 This Copyright Assignment may be used where an individual author, organization, or corporate entity is assigning their/its rights in and to a work of authorship to another person, organization, or corporate entity.
 Both registered and unregistered U.S. copyrights may be assigned using this document.